 --"Arthur Schopenhauer, German philosopher"

-f you are here, you obviously have some interest in wildlife or East Gippsland or both, because it's not possible to exclude one from the other, though there are people who think it is.
+f you are here, you obviously have some interest in wildlife or East Gippsland or both.
+It's not possible to exclude one from the other.
 The wildlife in East Gippsland make the area unique, and they are the surprise and amazement part of the East Gippsland experience.

 ncorporated is a N

 rofit organisation of members who are engaged in all things that will preserve wildlife in the forested areas remaining in Victoria and rescuing and saving orphaned and injured wildlife.
 Committed to cannvassing government and the general public to consider wildlife habitat before cutting down the Australian flora which is what allows them to survive, and if sufficient is preserved and more planted, actually have them thrive.
 Al;so educate the government and general public to prevent causes of injury and death to all species of wildlife in general and those of East Gippsland in particular.
 Science has in the past not worked in these areas, and is in fact to blame for many of the successful destructive techniques, machinery and education that is responsible for destroying habitat and wildlife by proxy.

 iving and working in all corners of East Gippsland and beyond.
 Our members cover large areas of this and other regions, committing their financial resources and time to keeping our wildlife genetically viable.
 This without financial support from any government agency, using their own money and relying on donations from some who are willing to help financially, because they are unable to help wildlife in any other way.
 But wish to be a part of saving what is unique to Australia.
 Every tier of government in Australia, if they consider wildlife thee heritage of every citizen at all, as of very low priority.
 It is the people who must show the politicians that they believe wildlife is important of major consideration and conservation.